 "Get your annual screening mammograms, know your family cancer history, and educate your children about cancer risk identification, management and reduction," says Anjali Malik, MD, a breast imaging radiologist in Washington, D.C.
 "Annual screening mammograms decrease deaths from breast cancer by 40 percent."

-Recommendation: "With the top two risk factors for breast cancer being non-modifiable (female gender and aging), it is important for every woman, regardless of family history, to have an annual mammogram starting at the age of 40," he says.
+The Rx: "With the top two risk factors for breast cancer being non-modifiable (female gender and aging), it is important for every woman, regardless of family history, to have an annual mammogram starting at the age of 40," he says.

 Know Your Family History of Cancer